JaysFreaky/nixos/README.md

 * /hardware contains the configs to enable individual hardware on systems (audio, bluetooth, fingerprint reader, dedicated GPU hardware)
 * /programs contain apps that can be enabled/disabled, the contents didn't seem like a good fit, or the code was too long to go inside /hosts/common.nix

-I'm not very experienced with neovim yet, so I haven't bothered to translate (and I'm not sure that I will) [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) into Nix's format; I'm just importing the lua files/directories via Home Manager's xdg.configFile.<name>.source feature.
+I'm not very experienced with neovim yet, so I haven't bothered to translate (and I'm not sure that I will) [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) into Nix's format; I'm just importing the lua files/directories via Home Manager's xdg.configFile."<file>".source feature.

 # Credits
 The flake itself was based off of [Matthias Benaets' config](https://github.com/MatthiasBenaets/nixos-config).
 When I was first looking into converting my config into a flake, a lot of the flakes I came across would use a separate system and home file for the same module.
 I finally came across Matthia's config, and after looking through their repo, I decided to replicate their setup.
 I liked the idea of a base configuration.nix for all hosts, and most importantly, modules declared in a single file, instead of spread throughout the repo.